Sprechen Sie Deutsch?

 A versatile degree

-Proficiency in German paves the way for employment opportunities in the United States as well as in the European Union.
+Proficiency in German paves the way for employment opportunities in the United States, as well as in the European Union.
 Germany’s economy is ranked fourth in the world – following the United States, China and Japan – and it ranks third in global exports.
-US News and World Reports ranks Germany third overall on its list of best countries.
-German and U.S. investments are closely tied together: German companies account for 700,000 jobs in the United States, while the United States accounts for roughly the same number of jobs in Germany.
+U.S. News and World Report ranks Germany third overall on its list of best countries.
+German and U.S. investments are closely tied: German companies account for 700,000 jobs in the United States, while the United States accounts for roughly the same number of jobs in Germany.

 German public universities, ranked as some of the best in the world, offer tuition-free higher education to qualified applicants, making it an attractive option for graduate study.
 A graduate degree from a German university opens doors to international opportunities.

 In today’s globalized society, many industries from automobile manufacturing to biotechnology to information systems need bilingual employees who speak both English and German.
 The ability to speak German makes you a stronger candidate in fields such as: